ansys/pyansys-geometry/doc/source/getting_started/index.rst

 PyAnsys Geometry is a Python client library for the Ansys Geometry service.

 This client library works with a Geometry service backend.
-There are several ways of running this backend, although the prefered and most performant mode is using Docker containers.
+There are several ways of running this backend, although the preferred and most performant mode is using Docker containers.
 Please select the option that suits your needs best from the ones below:

 .. grid:: 1